-Anyone can get Hepatitis B. People who have not been immunized are at risk, especially if they have unprotected sex, share needles, or get a tattoo from someone that does not properly sterilize the equipment.
+Anyone can get infected with the Hepatitis B virus.
+People who have not been immunized are at risk, especially if they have unprotected sex, share needles, or get a tattoo from someone that does not properly sterilize (or disinfect) the equipment.

 How is the Hepatitis B virus spread?

 The Hepatitis B virus can live in all body fluids, but it’s mostly spread through contact with blood, semen, and vaginal fluids.
 HBV is most often spread through sharing needles and through sexual contact.
 Pregnant women with Hepatitis B can pass the infection to their baby.
 Babies can receive special medical treatment and the vaccination right after birth to help prevent infection.

 - Having sex (vaginal, anal, or oral) with an infected person

 - Sharing razors, toothbrushes, and nail clippers with someone who is infected

 - Sharing needles to inject drugs with an infected person

 - Sharing glucose monitoring devices (glucose fingerstick devices) with an infected person

 - Using non-sterile (dirty) needles or equipment to do tattooing, ear piercing, or acupuncture